 The Yosemite Cave Pseudoscorpion is blind, possessing no posterior eyes and lacking the typical tapetum, the layer of reflective tissue that is present on the back of the eye.
 The new species also presents an atypical color, which is a tan/amber with reddish-brown legs.
 The cave-adapted Yosemite Cave Pseudoscorpion differs from other pseudoscorpions due to its loss of eyes and its elongated palp, the pincer like feature on the front two legs of scorpions and pseudoscorpions.

 "We are thrilled about the new discovery of this fascinating species.
-Yosemite National Park is one of the great laboratories of the natural world and finds like this are incredibly exciting," said Niki Nicholas, chief of Resources Management and Science at Yosemite.
+Yosemite National Park is one of the great laboratories of the natural world and finds like this are incredibly exciting," said Niki Nicholas, former chief of Resources Management and Science at Yosemite.
 "We will continue to study the pseudoscorpion, as well as look for other new species of flora and fauna."